Enroll Free

 Types of Questions in SAT Mathematics Test

-The types of questions asked are based on the SAT exam Maths Syllabus which is divided into four primary categories:
+The types of questions asked are based on the SAT exam Maths Syllabus, which is divided into four primary categories:

 a)Algebra, which focuses on testing the candidate’s mastery of linear equations and systems

-b) Problem-Solving and Data Analysis require them to answer questions with ratios, proportional reasoning, percentages, probability and conditional probability, and data interpretation
+b) Problem-solving and Data Analysis require them to answer questions with ratios, proportional reasoning, percentages, probability and conditional probability, and data interpretation

 c) Advanced Math challenges their capabilities to solve complicated equations and functions of mathematics

-d) Geometry and Trigonometry tests your abilities to solve problems related to area and volume formulas, lines, angles, and triangles, and right triangles and trigonometry.
+d) Geometry and Trigonometry that tests your abilities to solve problems related to area and volume formulas, lines, angles, and triangles, and right triangles and trigonometry.

 Types of Math Number of Questions